Paradoxdotexe/vade-mecum/src/pages/docs/vade_mecum.md

 When a character's carrying capacity is exceeded, they become over-encumbered and no longer have the strength to move themselves.
 They must either drop items or stay put.

-> All items that are carried count towards a character's carrying capacity.
-> This does not include items that are worn, such as armor, clothing, and backpacks.

 ## 1.10 Building a Character

 To build a character ready to start adventuring, define its background, abilities, and equipment using the steps provide below.